 This month’s HANGRY session is set to stimulate all the senses.
 Led by Mark Braun and his eponymous design studio, we were treated to a vibrant and tasty saffron risotto recipe accompanied by Jupiter-Tonic, both with so much zest and colour they are a feast for your eyes and your tastebuds.

-Saffron risotto | Preparation
+Saffron risotto | von Studio Mark Braun

+In order to cook a tasty Saffron risotto, a good broth and a dry white wine are essential.
 Risotto rice comes in 3 quality levels: ‘semifino’, ‘fino’ and ‘superfino’.
 The latter is the highest quality level and includes varieties Arborio and Carnaroli.
-Carnaroli is considered the king of Italian rice varieties.
+In addition, people in Italy consider Carnaroli as the king rice varieties.

 Studio Mark Braun

 Founded in 2006 the Studio has worked with high-profile clients including Thonet, MONO, NOMOS Glashütte, to name a few.
 With his roots in Bavaria and Sweden, its founder, Mark, creates objects that certainly remain with us throughout the years.
 They not only form part of our daily life, but can also help us saving on resources.

 The Studio’s line of kitchenware, as seen in our story here, was conceived through the beauty of its materials.
 Reinventing an often ordinary household item.
 The challenge was to walk the line between celebrating the qualities of the material while forming aesthetics and performance with just the right dose of detailing.
 Since this is an ethos that perfectly aligns with our values at MYKILOS, this meeting of minds was just one reason to share a meal.